syncfusion-content/flutter-docs/Flutter/chart/methods.md

 ## SelectionIndex method in selectionSettings

-The [`selectionIndex`]() method is used to select the point programmatically.
-The arguments that are required are depicted below.
+The [`selectionIndex`]() method is used to select the data point programmatically.
+The required arguments are listed below.

 * pointIndex - specifies the point index value.
 * seriesIndex - specifies the series index value.